Expert Guidance

 • offer expert counseling to students and their families throughout the college-admission process.

-Guiding students and their parents through the highly competitive, complex college-admission process requires an expert degree of knowledge, counseling, professionalism, networking, and skill.
-Our college counselors draw on many years of experience in college admissions and advising when they discuss each individual student’s and family’s goals for the next step after Rowland Hall.
+Guiding students and their families through the highly competitive, complex college-admission process requires an expert degree of knowledge, counseling, professionalism, networking, and skill.
+Our college counselors draw on many years of experience in college admission and advising when they discuss each individual student’s and family’s goals for the next step after Rowland Hall.
 You can expect informed guidance regarding schedule planning, college-entrance tests, creating a college list, teacher and school recommendations, and college essays and applications.
-We provide current and accurate information about a range of colleges and universities—as well as information about trends in the ever-changing college-admissions environment—to help students gain admission to institutions that best match their interests, academic record, aspirations, and the family’s financial considerations.
+We provide current and accurate information about a range of colleges and universities, as well as information about trends in the ever-changing college-admission environment, to help students gain admission to institutions that best match their interests, academic record, and aspirations, along with family financial considerations.

 Historically, all Rowland Hall graduates continue their education at a four-year college or university, including the nation's most competitive and well-known institutions.
 Keeping in mind the high cost of tuition, many of our graduates wisely choose to ultimately attend colleges that offer merit scholarships, packages not offered by some highly selective colleges.